sukhinlv/voteforlunch/README.md

 P.S.: Make sure everything works with the latest version that is on github :)
 P.P.S.: Assume that your API will be used by a frontend developer to build frontend on top of that.

+### Used technologies

+For simplicity, I use H2 in-memory database, that fills with some test data using InitializeData#commandLineRunner ORM framework is Spring Data JPA
+Entities are mapped to DTOs using simple mapper classes without using Mapstruct or other complex libraries Application uses ehCache for caching.
+Due to the logic of application only MenuService use cache for menus.
+Because I think that it will be the narrowest place.